yechielb2000/yxorp-game/README.md

 - `infra-logs` - for webserver infra structure logs
 - `user-actions` - for user action in the webserver
 - `nginx-logs` - for all nginx logs

+# NOTES

+You can't **stop** SYN Flood attack using nginx.
+You need to take care of it in the kernel level.
+You need to set tcp syn cookies and reduce tcp syn ack retry time.
+You can also increase the pending connections pool.
+You can also limit it in iptables.